oppia/oppia-web-developer-docs/Debug-end-to-end-tests.md

 ## How to know the version of failing test suite

-Currently, we have two versions of E2E test suites present: Protractor and WebDriverIO.
-So It's important to first find out which version of test suite is failing on your PR.
-The following [webdriverio migration tracker](https://docs.google.com/spreadsheets/d/1Mj-llYXMURtis54vpL2VL7BwgRiFIZ1nIFtK3fY3Se4/edit?usp=sharing) contains the information about which suite is present in which version (see Suites migrated to WebdriverIO, Suites still in Protractor)
+Currently, we have two versions of E2E test suites present, Protractor and WebDriverIO, so it's important to first find out which framework the failing test suite is written in.
+The [webdriverio migration tracker](https://docs.google.com/spreadsheets/d/1Mj-llYXMURtis54vpL2VL7BwgRiFIZ1nIFtK3fY3Se4/edit?usp=sharing) contains the information about which suite is present in which framework (see "Suites migrated to WebdriverIO" and "Suites still in Protractor").

 * [Debug E2E test protractor](Debug-end-to-end-tests-protractor.md#table-of-contents)